 - a.
 WSDOT has contracted with ETCC to manage all aspects of the state-wide Tolling Customer Service Center through fiscal year 2019.
 The contract, of which a portion is allocated to the System based upon a toll facility transaction count allocation methodology, includes a tiered fee schedule for services. - b.
-WSDOT has contracted with Kapsch for implementation and on-going maintenance of the SR 520 Floating Bridge toll lane hardware and software.
+WSDOT has contracted with Kapsch for implementation and on-going maintenance of the SR 520 Floating Bridge toll lane hardware and software. - c.
 On July 17, 2017 WSDOT entered into a contract with ETAN to provide the next generation Tolling Back Office System (BOS).
 The key objectives of the new BOS are to efficiently and effectively process transactions generated on toll facilities; provide a full range of customer relationship management tools; and accurately account for all toll and tolling-related revenues in compliance with state and GAAP standards.
-SR 520 Bridge Toll Facility will share in the benefits and a portion of the \$42.8 million cost for startup, operations and maintenance of the BOS over a 12-year period.
+SR 520 Bridge Toll Facility will share in the benefits and a portion of the \$42.8 million cost for startup, operations and maintenance of the BOS over a 12-year period. - d.
+As part of the new Tolling BOS, WSDOT has contracted with AECOM to operate the Good To Go!
+Customer service program and retail locations.